-Garden AdviceHow to Get Rid of Lawn Moss – What the Experts Say
+Garden AdviceHow to Get Rid of Toadstools on the Lawn

 Everybody enjoys a nice looking lawn, but it takes a lot of work to keep the grass clean, green and neat.
 From aerating and dethatching to feeding and weeding your turf, there are plenty of lawn maintenance tasks to do to achieve the above.
 Right then, dethatching, also called scarifying, is a way of removing thatch that builds up on your lawn and can have a negative effect on the grass.
 It can be done easily with the right tools, equipment and knowledge.
 In this article, we will get more in depth with the process of scarification and explain some techniques on how to scarify your lawn correctly.